jpitts/isomorphic-react-demo-ss2015/README.md

 The key idea behind COP is that code structure should follow "who" and "what" the app is built for, as opposed to "how" the app works.
 In a COP app, an entity directory would contain all client, server, and data model code relating to that general concern.
 This essentially flattens the file structure.

 In common code structuring, web app directories and file naming say a lot about the role of the code therein.
-As more code is added to handle new developer concerns, the repo becomes cluttered with numerous directories.
+As more code is added to handle new developer concerns, the repo becomes cluttered with numerous, unrelated files.

 [](https://en.wikipedia.org/wiki/Cross-cutting_concern)